-- Description of Value Chains - Baseline study of the 6 communities - GAP assessment - Proposed activities to fill the gaps.
-Identify the pain points along the VC as well as propose specific interventions prioritised by the countries. - Risk and identified issues (for example, too ambitious activities, inappropriate activities for all countries, etc.). - Estimate the costs and benefits of each value chain, including technologies. - Investigate commercial competitiveness of solar energy solutions in the value chains and the extent of its affordability as an alternative source of energy for end users.
+- Description of Value Chains - Baseline study of the 16 value chains - Recommended maximum energy consumption for the value chains. - GAP assessment - Proposed activities to fill the gaps.
+Identify the pain points along the value chains as well as propose specific interventions prioritised by the countries. - Risk and identified issues (for example, too ambitious activities, inappropriate activities for all countries, etc.). - Estimate the costs and benefits of each value chain, including technologies. - Investigate commercial competitiveness of solar or other sustainable energy solutions, including waste to energy, in the agricultural value chain and the extent of its affordability as an alternative source of energy for end users.
 Calculate the greenhouse gas emissions (GHG) savings to be derived from the renewable energy sources. - Establish a roadmap for implementing the interventions.